Sean, you want to be a part of the program this Monday?

 You know, I've worked around geriatrics my whole career, and the anger that he shows to his staff behind the scenes in those snaps, that is right down the line with that degenerative mind.

-They start to lose their filter when you get older, and doesn't mean he needs to be an assisted living, but he's not running the country.
+And it doesn't mean he needs to be in assisted living, but he's not running the country.

-Uh no, he's not running the country.
+No, he's not running the country.

-Now, how many of you saw did you see Joe Biden nibbling on that little girl?
+Now, how many of you saw, did you see Joe Biden nibbling on that little girl?

 I mean, did you see the nibbling before he left Finland?